olegnet/food-diary-android/README.md

 ## This is an another Food Diary / Calories Counter application

-Designed to be very simple in architecture and UX, and fast.
-The application is open source and without any spying functionality
+Designed to be fast and simple in architecture and UX.
+The application is open source and without any hidden functionality.
-(except Google Crashlytics but you can comment it out yourself in your own builds)
+We use Google Crashlytics to improve application quality.

 You can try it here https://play.google.com/apps/testing/net.oleg.fd